MoreSunil/DiseasePrediction/README.md

 ![SampleDatasetImages](https://user-images.githubusercontent.com/64839565/150180298-e78d8a32-78cf-4495-816f-27007c415dfd.png)

+# Steps To Be Followed To Test Image

+1) User will upload the image of Pomegranate fruit by using web based application.

+2) Application will show the result for the query image that it is affected by bacterial blight or not.

 # Guidelines To User For Test Image Capture

  1) Here user will capute the image of Pomegranate by using mobile or camera.